North Coast 500: Route

 The route runs through the traditional counties of Inverness-shire, Ross and Cromarty, Sutherland and Caithness.

 Working clockwise, the route starts at Inverness and runs via Muir of Ord, Applecross (including the Bealach na Bà), Gairloch, Ullapool, Scourie, Durness, Castle of Mey, Thurso, John o' Groats, Wick, Dunrobin Castle, Dingwall then back to Muir of Ord and Inverness.
-The route of the North Coast 500 takes in many areas of the North Highland Way, a walking route along Scotland's North Coast.
+The route of the North Coast 500 takes in many areas of the North Highland Way, a walking route along Scotland's north coast.

 History

 The North Coast 500 was launched in March 2015 by the Tourism Project Board of the North Highland Initiative (NHI), in an attempt to work with all aspects of the tourism sector to bring unified benefits to businesses across the route.
 It was identified that a gap existed in the market within the North Highlands for a tourism offering that included each county of the area (Caithness, Sutherland & Ross-shire) and that the North Coast 500 would address that.
 The initiative was supported by Visit Scotland and Highlands & Islands Enterprise (HIE).

 In 2015, the route was named fifth in the "Top 5 Coastal Routes in the World" listing by Now Travel Magazine.
 It has been described as "Scotland's Route 66".

-The NC500 is also regarded as a challenge for endurance cyclists.
-In August 2015, adventure cyclist Mark Beaumont established the record for the 516 mile route, completing it in 37 hours and 58 minutes.
-On 18 June 2016, former pro cyclist and Commonwealth Games medallist James McCallum completed the ride in 31 hours 23 minutes, holding the record until September 19, 2020, when Josh Quigley completed it in 31 hours 19 minutes and 8 seconds.
+The North Coast 500 is also regarded as a challenge for endurance cyclists.
+In August 2015, Mark Beaumont established the record for the 516-mile route, completing it in 37 hours and 58 minutes.
+After others improved his time, Beaumont reclaimed the record in September 2022, finishing in 28 hours and 35 minutes.

-On June 4, 2021, endurance cyclist and Durness native Robbie Mitchell comprehensively beat the record to take the time down to 29 hours, 5 minutes and 42 seconds.
+The record for running the North Coast 500 is 5 days 23 hours 4 minutes and 17 seconds, set by Luke Ivory in July 2021.
+The first successful attempt at running the North Coast 500 was done by William Sichel, who completed the route in 8 days 19 hours 7 minutes and 7 seconds in April 2019.